RIM offers hefty discounts on PlayBook in India

-TORONTO Dec 28 BlackBerry maker Research In Motion said on Wednesday it has slashed prices on its PlayBook tablet in India in a move aimed at boosting dismal sales for a device that was briefly considered a potential threat to Apple's (AAPL.O) iPad.
+TORONTO BlackBerry maker Research In Motion said on Wednesday it has slashed prices on its PlayBook tablet in India in a move aimed at boosting dismal sales for a device that was briefly considered a potential threat to Apple's iPad.

-A spokesman for RIM RIMM.O RIM.TO said it would offer discounts on all three PlayBook models in India until Dec.
-31. The promotion reflects similar price cuts offered in North American markets for more than a month.
+A spokesman for RIM said it would offer discounts on all three PlayBook models in India until December 31.
+The promotion reflects similar price cuts offered in North American markets for more than a month.

 The company is roughly halving the price of the PlayBook in India, which RIM views as a big growth market.
 Growing demand for the BlackBerry in many emerging markets has helped offset flagging North American sales of the once-vaunted smartphone.

-Waterloo, Ontario-based RIM has fallen out of favor with both investors and customers, as it has struggled to keep pace in a fast-evolving smartphone market.
-In recent years, Apple's iPhone and Google (GOOG.O) Android devices have gobbled up RIM's market share.
+Waterloo, Ontario-based RIM has fallen out of favour with both investors and customers, as it has struggled to keep pace in a fast-evolving smartphone market.
+In recent years, Apple's iPhone and Google Android devices have gobbled up RIM's market share.

 RIM sorely needs the PlayBook to succeed as it plans to next year launch new smartphones based on the QNX operating system used in the tablet.